Supreme Court upholds cellphone robocall ban

-WASHINGTON (AP) — The Supreme Court on Monday upheld a 1991 law that bars robocalls to cellphones.
+The Supreme Court on Monday upheld a 1991 law that bars robocalls to cellphones.

 The case, argued by telephone in May because of the coronavirus pandemic, only arose after Congress in 2015 created an exception in the law that allows the automated calls for collection of government debt.